jamesstow/food/mains/pork/pork belly with lentils/idea.md

 * should be the absolute selling point of the dish, bridge rich mouthfeel of pork and its fat with the density and feel of puy lentis

+components / additives

-celery - raw / blanched - unsure yet however i feel this may be another main part of the dish - the freshness required in the rich fat maelstrom
+- celery - raw / blanched - unsure yet however i feel this may be another main part of the dish - the freshness required in the rich fat maelstrom

-smoked almonds? - would need to wash the salt off, too strong. however i think almonds may really add something caperberrys? - maybe the vinegar is too much, though the cheese caperberry almond trio is super strong. sharp cheddar? it could conflicts too much and tries to take centre stage, if used it should be a miniscule amount diced super fine ~2-4mm
+- smoked almonds? - would need to wash the salt off, too strong. however i think almonds may really add something
+- caperberrys? - maybe the vinegar is too much, though the cheese caperberry almond trio is super strong.
+- sharp cheddar? it could conflicts too much and tries to take centre stage, if used it should be a miniscule amount diced super fine ~2-4mm

 sauce: